-Scott has taken the lead on a Harm Reduction Week here on campus, featuring guest speakers on a variety of topics from campus safety and smoking, to bystander intervention and safe reporting.
+Each year, Scott takes the lead on a Harm Reduction Week here on campus, featuring guest speakers on a variety of topics from campus safety and smoking, to bystander intervention and safe reporting.
 Harm Reduction is an approach aimed at reducing the risks and harmful effects of substances and behaviours, to improve the overall quality of life on campus.

 In his role as Human Rights Officer, Scott’s goal is to create critical thinkers and prepare our community for challenging conversations that will improve us both as individuals and an institution.